TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. The people you end up wanting to work with (and help) are the ones who always try and work out how they can help you.
 Be more like them

+1. But get really good at asking for things.
+Most people will give you a discount for no reason other than you asked.
+If you see someone important and influential, introduce yourself

+1. Get good at saying no to things, from people asking you for discounts to interesting projects you really don't have enough time for

 1. Think hard about a pivot which makes good business sense but leads to a product you no longer care about

-1. Writing (blogging, books, journalling) is a really positive experience
+1. Writing (blogging, books, journaling) is a really positive experience

 1. Don't pay too much attention to internet comments about something you've written, there's always someone who didn't like one particular sentence (see point about trolls below)

 1. One troll can wipe out a hundred positive interactions, be ruthless in keeping them out of your communities

-1. If you're at a hybred networking/ drinks event and end up pitching to someone, ask to hear their pitch afterwards
+1. If you end up pitching to someone over coffee, ask to hear their pitch afterwards

 1. Only say you're going to introduce someone or send them something if you're actually going to do it.
 People quickly get a reputation for never following through